MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-Core-on-Windows.md

 ZIP archive doesn't check the prerequisites like the MSI packages do.
 For remoting over WSMan to work properly, ensure that you've met the [prerequisites](#prerequisites).

-## Deploying on Windows IoT
+## Deploying on Windows 10 IoT Enterprise

-Windows IoT comes with Windows PowerShell, which we can use to deploy PowerShell 7.
+Windows 10 IoT Enterprise comes with Windows PowerShell, which we can use to deploy PowerShell 7.

 1. Create `PSSession` to target device